baleksa/.dotfiles/notes.md

 ## gtk-launch

-gtk-launch uses hardcoded list of terminals, so if you wan't your terminal to work you need to link your terminal's binary to `/usr/bin/xdg-terminal-exec`.
+gtk-launch uses hardcoded list of terminals, so if you want foot terminal to work you need to link your terminal's binary to `/usr/bin/xdg-terminal-exec`.
 In my case it is: `sudo ln -s /usr/bin/foot /usr/bin/xdg-terimnal-exec`.
 Check this